 More Chicken Recipes

 Chicken is so versatile!
-If you want more bone-in chicken breast recipes try the Thai lemongrass chicken or braised chicken with cashew gravy.
+If you want more bone in chicken breast recipes try the Thai lemongrass chicken or braised chicken with cashew gravy.
 For chicken thighs, try this recipe for savory bone-in thighs.

-⭐️Did you Make This?
+⭐️Did You Make This?

-If you make this recipe, please comment and let me know, and if you loved it, please give it a 5 star rating!
+If you make these bone-in chicken breasts, please comment and let me know, and if you loved it, please give it a 5 star rating!
 They really help other readers.

 📖 Recipe